joustava/CarND-Extended-Kalman-Filter-P5/README.md

 ## Build and Run

+*Docker*

+The project needs to be run in a docker container.
+To build the image run `docker build -t joustava/ekf -f ./ops/Dockerfile.dev .` Then the project can be run with `./run.sh`, this will start a cli in the running container where the command `./bin/ExtendedKF_APP` will run the server on port 4567.

-In the root directory run
+In the docker container root directory run

 ```bash
 cmake -S . -B build #-DEigen3_DIR=(pwd)/extern/eigen/cmake -DuWS_DIR=(pwd)/extern/uWebSockets